wangpf3/Commonsense-Path-Generator/README.md

 (2) `commonse-qa`: use the generator to generate paths and then train the qa system on task dataset.

+(3) `A-Commonsense-Path-Generator-for-Connecting-Entities.ipynb`: The notebook illustrating how to use our proposed generator to connect a pair of entities with a commonsense relational path.

 Part of this code and instruction rely on our another project [[code](https://github.com/INK-USC/MHGRN)][[arxiv](https://arxiv.org/abs/2005.00646)].
 Please cite both of our works if you use this code.
 Thanks!
 ```
 @article{wang2020connecting,